 Offshore Killer Whales

-Most encounters with offshore orca have taken place near Haida Gwaii (formerly Queen Charlotte Islands) and 15 or more kilometers off the west coast of Vancouver Island.
-However, recently (2003 & 2004) we had a very large community of offshore orca travel into the protected waters of the Pacific Northwest (120+ animals).
+Most encounters with offshore orca have taken place near Haida Gwaii (formerly Queen Charlotte Islands) and 15 or more kilometres off the west coast of Vancouver Island.
+However in 2003/2004, we had a very large community of offshore orca travel into the protected waters of the Pacific Northwest (120+ animals).
 This was a very unexpected pleasure, as many of us had never seen such a strong presence of this distinct group of orca in our area before.

 Orcas vocalize regularly while going about their various activities.
 The clicks that you hear are the sounds orca use to echolocate (search) for food and other underwater objects.
 The other sounds (more high pitched) are calls that the whales use to communicate with each other.
-The forehead (or melon of an orca) is used to generate the wide variety of sounds that the whale is capable of producing.
-Sounds are generated when the whale forces air in and out of the complex network of passages and cavities in the melon.
-You can learn more about and hear samples of echolocation and vocalizations provided on our own website (click to hear), and you may also download the file.
+The killer whale produces its large repertoire of sounds by forcing air through various nasal sacs and cavities that can be rapidly opened and closed.
+The sounds are then apparently reflected toward a fatty melon in the forehead, which seems to function as an acoustic lens, focusing the sounds into a directional beam as they leave the head.